stride3d/stride-docs/en/manual/game-studio/panels/asset-view.md

 TODO: VIDEO MAYBE

-You can add tags using the **Add a filter...** field at the top of the toolbar.
+You can add filters using the **Add a filter...** field at the top of the toolbar.

 TODO: IMAGE